Standard Burial

 Other arrangements & options

 Need more than what’s listed above?
-We are happy to assist you with additional options as you require for the Simple Cremation package.
+We are happy to assist you with additional options as you require for the Standard, Traditional Burial package.
 Additional charges apply.

 Obituary in the Edmonton Journal or Edmonton Sun (or other publication).
 Lineage rate applies.